Everything you always wanted to know about home colorectal cancer tests but were afraid to ask

 Several screening tests can be used to find polyps or colorectal cancer.

-Dr. Mathur notes that a positive result on a home colorectal cancer test will be followed up with colonoscopy.
+Dr. Noone notes that a positive result on a home colorectal cancer test will be followed up with colonoscopy.
 So, what do you need to know about at-home tests?
 Read on for answers to our most frequently asked questions.

 What home colorectal cancer test options are available?